bodowd/bodowd.github.io/_posts/2024-07-23-faster-exact-molecule-match-umbra.md

 ```

 That algorithm takes two RDKit molecule objects, and then runs a series
-of inexpensive checks to start ruling out if two molecules could be an exact match -- a
+of inexpensive checks to start ruling out if two molecules could be an exact match.
-fail fast approach.
 For example, do the two molecules have the same number of atoms?
 If not, there
 is no way the two molecules are the same.
 Only after the inexpensive checks are
 done, more expensive checks like substructure searches and converting the molecule